hashicorp/terraform-provider-vault/website/docs/r/jwt_auth_backend_role.html.md

   address for login requests.
 This value is also encoded into any resulting token.

+* `bound_claims` - (Optional) If set, a map of claims/values to match against.
+  The expected value may be a single string or a list of strings.

+* `claim_mappings` - (Optional) If set, a map of claims (keys) to be copied to specified metadata fields (values).

+* `oidc_scopes` - (Optional) If set, a list of OIDC scopes to be used with an OIDC role.
+  The standard scope "openid" is automatically included and need not be specified.

 * `groups_claim` - (Optional) The claim to use to uniquely identify the set of groups to which the user belongs; this will be used as the names for the Identity group aliases created due to a successful login.
 The claim